Quantum enhanced metrology in the search for fundamental physical phenomena: Quantum Optics Model for an Axion Search

 These results can be understood by considering the ways in which the loss and measurement ports are inequivalent (Fig.~\ref{Fig:SusceptibilityFigure}A).
 Even without a calculation, it is clear that noise entering the cavity through the axion port and loss port will be altered identically by the cavity response on the way to the amplifier.
 The ratio $|\chi_{\mathrm{ma}}|^2/|\chi_{\mathrm{ml}}|^2$ is independent of $\omega$ and $\kc$, and if the loss port noise were the only source of undesired fluctuations the axion search apparatus would have a bandwidth much larger than $\kappa$.
 In contrast, noise incident on the cavity through the measurement port may be promptly reflected at that port and bypass the cavity to reach amplifier.
 But unlike the loss-port noise, these fluctuation arise from a source whose quantum state can be controlled, namely a resistor on one port of the circulator (Fig.~\ref{Fig:QuantumOpticsDiag}).
 As such, one quadrature of any noise reaching the amplifier from this source could have been reduced by squeezing.
-Except for one specific condition, critical coupling ($\kc = \kl$) and axion signal on resonance ($\Delta = 0$), squeezing is ineffective because noise incident on the measurement port is completely absorbed by the cavity loss.

 Viewed this way, the search apparatus with squeezing is a kind of back-action evading measurement.
 The measurement port coupling $\kc$ controls both the rate at the which the cavity's state is measured and the rate at which it is disturbed by that measurement, as seen directly from the input-output relations (Eqs.~\ref{eq:CavEOM} and \ref{eq:OutField}).
 By increasing $\kc$ while squeezing one quadrature of the input field, the back-action associated with more rapid measurement is deposited in the unmeasured $y$-quadrature.
-For finite $\kc$ and $G$, the net effect of squeezing is a small reduction in the on resonance sensitivity coupled with a large increase in bandwidth(Fig.~\ref{Fig:SusceptibilityFigure}B).
+For finite $\kc$ and $G$, the net effect of squeezing is a small reduction in the on-resonance sensitivity coupled with a large increase in bandwidth(Fig.~\ref{Fig:SusceptibilityFigure}B).

 To understand the compromise between wider bandwidth but reduced $\sigma(0)$, I find the rate at which the cavity can be tuned in the search for an axion signal by finding the averaging time $t_{\mathrm{av}}$ needed to resolve an axion signal near cavity resonance, and the characteristic size of a step in the cavity's resonance frequency.
 To find $t_{\mathrm{av}}$, it is helpful to interpret the quantity $\sigma(\omega)$ as the fractional precision with which the variance $S_{x,\mathrm{out}}(\omega)$ must be determined in order to detect an axion with unit signal to noise ratio.
 The statistical uncertainty in determining $S_{x,\mathrm{out}}(\omega)$---the variance of a Gaussian random process---should improve as $1/\sqrt{N}$, with $N$ the number of independent measurements.
 If the axion has expected linewidth $\delta_a$, then $N = t_{\mathrm{av}}\delta_a$.
 The averaging time at cavity resonance thus scales as $t_{\mathrm{av}}\propto 1/(\sigma(0)^2\delta_a)$.
 To estimate the appropriate size of the frequency step, I should find the detuning of an axion signal from cavity resonance that would double the time need to resolve it.
 More appropriate for the quasicontinuous tuning used in axion searches\cite{Brubaker17, Du2018}, this bandwidth $B$ is $B = \int_0^{\infty}\mathrm{d} \omega \sigma^2(\omega)/\sigma^2(0)$.
 The scan rate is thus